 As part of their effort to diversify, MENA countries are seeking food and agriculture independence.
-The UAE and KSA are minor contributors to food and agriculture MENA export totals.
+The UAE and KSA are minor contributors to MENA’s food and agriculture export totals.
 Food and agriculture imports and exports make up a relatively small portion of total MENA numbers, but they are essential to the long-term stability of the region.

-The following data indicates the current state of food imports and exports in the MENA region, the UAE, and KSA as well as key steps being taken to improve food production capability through technology.
+The following data indicate the current state of food imports and exports in the MENA region, the UAE, and KSA as well as key steps being taken to improve food production capability through technology.

-1. The UAE and KSA Are Minor Players in MENA’s Total Food and Agriculture Exports and Imports
+The UAE and KSA Are Minor Players in MENA’s Total Food and Agriculture Exports and Imports

-- The UAE and KSA export less food and agriculture products than the average MENA country
+- The UAE and KSA export less food and agriculture products than the average MENA country.

-2. KSA Imports More Agriculture and Food Products Than Other MENA Countries
+KSA Imports More Agriculture and Food Products Than Other MENA Countries

-- KSA imports approximately 2% more food and agriculture products compared to other MENA countries
+- KSA imports approximately 2% more food and agriculture products compared to other MENA countries.

-- The UAE and KSA both export less food on average than other MENA countries as a percentage of total exports
+- The UAE and KSA both export less food on average than other MENA countries as a percentage of total exports.

-- KSA and the UAE are expected to continue producing less food and agriculture products than MENA countries in the near future
+- KSA and the UAE are expected to continue producing less food and agriculture products than MENA countries in the near future.

-4. The UAE’s Commitment to Food and Agriculture Leadership Is Evidenced in Its Tech Investments
+The UAE’s Commitment to Food and Agriculture Leadership Is Evidenced in Its Tech Investments

-As shown in previous J&A series, tech investments are on the rise in the MENA region.
+As shown in the previous J&A series, tech investments are on the rise in the MENA region.
 The UAE has recently made 10 major food-tech investments as part of its continued commitment to food independence and leadership.
 These food-tech investments include smart farms, food delivery, curated menus, and more.
-Below are three example of these investments from different categories.
+Below are three examples of these investments from different categories.

 In the final part of our series, we will investigate the Gulf Cooperation Council’s (GCC) role in global trade for the MENA region, as well as steps the council is taking to increase its cooperation and cumulative strength.